damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 #### All team members

-* [ ] New team member: Read the [security handbook](https://about.gitlab.com/handbook/security/), and please ask questions make sure it is all clear to you.
+1. [ ] New team member: Read the [security handbook](https://about.gitlab.com/handbook/security/), and please ask questions make sure it is all clear to you.
-* [ ] New team member: If you authenticated your GitLab.com account with Google, GitHub, etc. you should either disconnect them or make sure they use two-factor authentication.
+1. [ ] New team member: If you authenticated your GitLab.com account with Google, GitHub, etc. you should either disconnect them or make sure they use two-factor authentication.
-* [ ] New team member: Enable [two-factor authentication](http://docs.gitlab.com/ee/profile/two_factor_authentication.html) on your GitLab.com account.
+1. [ ] New team member: Enable [two-factor authentication](http://docs.gitlab.com/ee/profile/two_factor_authentication.html) on your GitLab.com account.
-* [ ] New team member: Make sure your notifications for GitLab.com aren't sent to a personal email.
+1. [ ] New team member: Make sure your notifications for GitLab.com aren't sent to a personal email.
 Send them to your `@gitlab.com` email.
+1. [ ] 1Password
-* [ ] New team member: Register on 1Password by clicking on the link in the ["Link to 1Password Sign-Up"](https://docs.google.com/document/d/15BdqpNhSi_5bc2b9KXo_w5f0gC-3gmuw-aIgzRcbnbk/edit) Google Doc. and then ping @rspeicher to confirm your account.
+   1. [ ] New team member: Register on 1Password by clicking on the link in the ["Link to 1Password Sign-Up"](https://docs.google.com/document/d/15BdqpNhSi_5bc2b9KXo_w5f0gC-3gmuw-aIgzRcbnbk/edit) Google Doc and then ping @rspeicher to confirm your account.
 You can find this (and other) shared Google Docs by using [`Search <your domain>`](https://support.google.com/a/answer/3187967?hl=en) in Google Drive.
 You may need to update the domain of your search scope to include `Search for files shared with gitlab.com`.
    1. [ ] New team member: once you are registered on 1Password, ping your hiring manager to grant you access to the proper shared Vaults by making a suggestion in the relevant cell in the ["1Password Shared Folders"](https://docs.google.com/a/gitlab.com/spreadsheets/d/1dSlIRbD1b8XisIBbANDK5NGe55LvVSTsWM7aHcWCOVU/edit?usp=sharing) Google Sheet.
    1. [ ] New team member: install the 1Password app on your computer, and link it to your team account, as described on the [security handbook page](https://about.gitlab.com/handbook/security/).
 Please let People Ops or your manager know if you need any assistance.
    1. [ ] New team member: Change your password on GitLab.com to use 1Password if you had an account before joining the company.
    1. [ ] New team member: If you created any accounts while onboarding before being added to 1Password, reset your passwords for them to use 1Password.
    1. [ ] New team member: Set up [secure passwords per the handbook](https://about.gitlab.com/handbook/security/).
 1. [ ] New team member: Create GitLab.com account and leave a comment in this issue to tell us the name.
 (To clarify, this is **not** the same as your account and username on dev.gitlab.org which you already have if you can see this issue).
 1. [ ] Robert/Jacob/Ernst: Invite team members' GitLab.com account to the [gitlab-com group](https://gitlab.com/groups/gitlab-com/group_members) as a developer.
 1. [ ] New team member: Access BambooHR, set a secure password and fill out any missing details of your profile; specifically your address, phone number(s), and emergency contact information.
 Make sure to add the country code to phone numbers (i.e. all numbers should start with `+`).